*This post may contain affiliate links. Read more »

+Looking for a severely yummy, stupidly easy miso glazed eggplant?
 Nasu Dengaku is a creamy, dreamy slice of roasted eggplant from your best Japanese dreams.
 "Nasu" means aubergine or eggplant, while "Dengaku" refers to skewered food often coated with a sweet and savory miso glaze.

-Miso glazed eggplant holds a special place in Japanese culinary culture, tracing its origins back to the Edo period.
+Miso glazed eggplant actually holds a pretty special place in Japanese culinary culture, tracing its origins back to the Edo period.
 During this time, dengaku was served as a snack during temple festivals, captivating locals with its irresistible combination of smoky, charred aubergine and a luscious, umami-rich miso glaze.
 It makes an impressive, easy-to-make vegan, gluten-free dinner with a balance of flavors, textures and elegant presentation.

 Cooking Nasu Dengaku is not just about preparing a boring ol’ aubergine; it's about embracing a cultural tradition and celebrating the artistry of Japanese cuisine.
 It goes great with my tofu katsu, a side of yamagobo (crisp Japanese pickled burdock), or a salad drizzled with classic sesame goma dressing.